stockton-stem/stockton-stem-badge/README.md

 to sleep.
 In this state the processor uses the least amount of power possible;
 a fresh CR2032 battery might last more than two years at this power level.

-One interrupt is configured such that the push button on the board can wake the processor from its slumber whereupon the hardware is reconfigured and normal operation resumes.
+## The button

+Any interrupt can wake the device from sleep if it is left configured when going to sleep and any associated peripheral remains running when sleeping.

+The input pin that the button is attached to is configured to "interrupt on change"; this mode will survive sleeping.
+Should the input line change when asleep the system resumes from where it left of; the code re-initializes the hardware and then the progrm continues as normal.

-The push button also generates an interrupt during normal operation; this does two things:
+The interrupt also triggers during normal operation when the button is pressed; this does two things:

 * It resets the runtime counter, thus extending the time the project will run for.